awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 Kubernetes 1\.16 is now available in Amazon EKS\.
 For more information about Kubernetes 1\.16, see the [official release announcement](https://kubernetes.io/blog/2019/09/18/kubernetes-1-16-release-announcement/)\.

 **Important**
 Kubernetes 1\.16 removes a number of deprecated APIs\.
-Changes to your applications may be required before upgrading your cluster to 1\.16\.
-Carefully follow the 1\.16 [upgrade prerequisites](update-cluster.md#1-16-prerequisites) before upgrading\.
+Changes to your applications may be required before updating your cluster to 1\.16\.
+Carefully follow the 1\.16 [update prerequisites](update-cluster.md#1-16-prerequisites) before updating\.
 Starting with 1\.16, the Amazon EKS certificate authority will honor certificate signing requests with SAN X\.509 extensions, which resolves the [EKS CA should honor SAN x509 extension](https://github.com/aws/containers-roadmap/issues/750) feature request from GitHub\.

 The following Kubernetes features are now supported in Kubernetes 1\.16 Amazon EKS clusters: